koraytugay/koraytugay.github.io/content/literature/how-to-talk.md

 ## Helping Children Deal with Their Feelings
 One of the biggest and the most common mistakes is to deny (or refuse) children's feelings.
 Here are some common examples of denying feelings of a child:

-> You don't really feel that way, you are just saying it.
-You must be tired.
+- <em>You don't really feel that way, you are just saying it.
+You must be tired.</em>

-> Are you really upset for this?
-There is nothing to be upset here.
+- <em>Are you really upset for this?
+There is nothing to be upset here.</em>

 Instead of denying the feelings, it usually helps a lot to help the children with their feelings.
 To help with their feelings..

 1. Listen with full attention.
-1. Acknowledge their feelings with expressions such as: "I see", or "I understand".
+1. Acknowledge their feelings with expressions such as: <em>I see..</em>, or <em>I understand..</em>.
-1. Name the feeling, such as "That is frustrating!" or "This sounds so disappointing.".
+1. Name the feeling, such as <em>That is frustrating!</em> or <em>This sounds so disappointing.</em>.
 1. Try to fulfill their wishes, either in fantasy or at least making a note to be fulfilled when it is possible in the future.

+Imagine a kid who needs to get some shots regularly for a while, here is a list of statements that will not be very helpful:

+- Come on now, it can't hurt that much.
+- You're making a big fuss over nothing.
+- You better get used to those shots.
+After all, you're goung to have to get them every week.

+Try to sympathise with the kid, show them you understand:

+- Sounds as it really hurts!
+- It cannot be easy to get that shots every week, I am sure you are looking forward for it to end, I know I would have!
+- They really look painful, how long does the pain last after it is over?

 ### Name the Feeling
 What is much more important than following this receipe is our attitude.
 It takes a lot of concentration and requires a lot of focus to listen with full attention and naming the feeling.
 Here are some examples: